 There's a wide range of everyday circumstances in which it's appropriate to wear eye protection, such as DIY or gardening, or some sports, like squash.

-If your job involves use of chemicals, welding or a dusty environment, your employer must supply suitable eyewear.
+If your job involves the use of chemicals, welding or a dusty environment, your employer must supply suitable eyewear.